controlplane-com/github-actions-example-cli/README.md

 This example demonstrates building and deploying an app to Control Plane using the CLI (cpln) as part of a GitHub Action.

-The sample is a Node.js app that displays the environment variables and start-up arguments.
+The example is a Node.js app that displays the environment variables and start-up arguments.

 This example is provided as a starting point and your own unique delivery and/or deployment requirements will dictate the steps needed in your situation.